 If listed species or critical habitat have been adversely affected by oil spill response activities, a formal consultation is required, as appropriate.
-Informal emergency consultation shall remain active until the case is closed.
 The FOSC will initiate consultation on the effect of oil spill response activities (not the spill itself) after the case is closed.
-Every effort shall be made to ensure that relevant information generated as part of the consultation process is made available for use in the Natural Resource Damage Assessment (NRDA) process.
-(Note: NRDA activities are separate from this consultation.)
+Every effort shall be made to ensure that relevant information generated as part of the consultation process is made available for use in the NRDA process.
+(Note: Natural Resource Damage Assessment (NRDA) activities are separate from this consultation.)

-- After the FOSC determines that removal operations are complete in accordance with 40 CFR 300.320(b), the impacts of the response activities on listed species and critical habitat will be jointly evaluated by the FOSC and the Services. - (2) If listed species or critical habitat were adversely affected by oil spill response activities, the FOSC will follow the procedural requirements of 50 CFR 402.05(b) (see Appendix A).
+- (1) After the FOSC determines that removal operations are complete in accordance with 40 CFR 300.320(b), the impacts of the response activities on listed species and critical habitat will be jointly evaluated by the FOSC and the Services. - (2) If listed species or critical habitat were adversely affected by oil spill response activities, the FOSC will follow the procedural requirements of 50 CFR 402.05(b) (see Appendix A).
 The document developed by following Appendix B, information required to initiate a formal consultation following an emergency, should be included with a cover letter to the Services requesting consultation and signed by the FOSC.
-The FOSC will work with the Services and the NOAA SSC, as appropriate, to ensure that Appendix B is complete.
-This document comprises the FOSC's formal request for consultation. - (3) The Services normally issue a biological opinion within 135 days of receipt of the Section 7 consultation request (50 CFR 402.14).
+The FOSC will work with the Services and the NOAA SSC to ensure that Appendix B is complete.
+This document comprises the FOSC's formal request for consultation. - (3) The Services normally issue a biological opinion within 135 days of receipt of the Section 7 consultation request.
 When a longer period is necessary, and all agencies agree, the consultation period may be extended.
-The final biological opinion will be prepared by the Services and provided to the FOSC, USFWS RRC, NOAA SSC, DOI and DOC RRT members, and the Area Committee Chair so that recommendations can be reviewed by the Area Committee, and where appropriate, implemented to minimize and/or avoid effects to listed species and critical habitat from future oil spill response actions.
-The result of the consultation should be considered by the FOSC for inclusion in a lessons learned system so changes can be made to the ACP, as necessary, for the benefit of future oil spill response actions.
-If such changes to the ACP modify the anticipated effects to listed species or critical habitat, the Services should appropriately document the anticipated changes in future effects and complete any appropriate administrative steps.
+The final biological opinion will be prepared by the Services and provided to the FOSC, USFWS RRC, NOAA SSC, DOI and DOC RRT members, and the Area Committee Chair/RRT Co-chairs so that recommendations can be implemented to further minimize and/or avoid effects to listed species and critical habitat from future oil spill response actions.
+The result of the consultation should be entered into the Lessons Learned system by the FOSC so changes can be made to the ACP for the benefit of future oil spill response actions.
+If such changes to the ACP substantially modify the anticipated effects to listed species or critical habitat, the Services should appropriately document the anticipated changes in future effects.